MicrosoftDocs/Viva/Viva/insights/Tutorials/power-bi-myorg.md

    >[!Important]
    >If you try to delete a predefined metric, you'll see a warning that the deletion might disable portions of the Power BI dashboard and reduce results.
 In turn, this can limit your ability to visualize collaboration patterns.
 Depending on the metric you delete, you might disable a single Power BI chart, several charts, or all the charts.
 Select **Cancel** to retain the metric.

-4. In **Select filters**, for "**Which measured employees do you want to include?**," you can filter the employees in scope for the dashboard.
+4. In **Select filters**, for "**Which measured employees do you want to include**," you can filter the employees in scope for the dashboard.
 For more details about filter and metric options, see [Create a Person Query](./person-queries.md).
 5. In **Organizational data**, keep the preselected organizational data attributes that the dashboard requires.
 You can then select any other attributes (columns) to include in the dashboard.

    > [!Important]